TimFenwick15/dotmatrix-ti/README.md

 This project is to drive a 64x32 pixel dot matrix display using a TI Piccolo Launchpad F28027.

+## Parts
 The panel is from Pimoroni, and originally from Adafruit (I think)

+A write up at http://www.rayslogic.com/propeller/Programming/AdafruitRGB/AdafruitRGB.htm pointed includes a data sheet for a similar output driver chip used on the display http://www.rayslogic.com/propeller/Programming/AdafruitRGB/MBI5026.pdf

 The TI Launchpad can be found on RS.